{{flagHref}}

 Common Applications

-Lithium is mainly obtained through two methods:
+Lithium is primarily obtained through:

 Frequently Asked Questions

-What are the primary applications of lithium?
+What are the most common applications for lithium?

 How is lithium extracted?